builab/CryoTomoSnap/README.md

 ### 5.2 Import a dataset

-A dataset is a folder containing the mid-section of your tomogram or a snapshot of tomogram with segmentation.
+A dataset is a folder containing the mid-section of your tomogram.
+For example, all the images of the mid-sections in the warp_tiltseries/reconstruction folder of WarpTools.
+Alternatively, you can use also segmented snapshot of the tomogram as well.

 The interface to import a dataset.